 Yankee Hotel Foxtrot lives and dies in the discordant piano clangs of album opener “I am trying to break your heart”—”Still I’d be lying if I said it wasn’t easy,” says Jeff Tweedy, his smirk becoming more pronounced by the second.
 Tweedy is not the prototypical singer-songwriter.
 His voice is not a beacon of light in the darkness; in fact, prior to YHF, Tweedy’s vocals were often downplayed in favor of more interesting guitar and percussion work.
 Likewise, his alt-country style of lyricism was dismissed by critics as plaintive and overly sentimental.
 But something clicked with Yankee Hotel Foxtrot, and sixteen years later, it’s still difficult to tell exactly what went right.
 Above all the noise, YHF revealed something that still holds true to this day: Jeff Tweedy is not afraid to make mistakes.

 “There is something wrong with me,” he sings on “Radio cure,” giving no hint as to who he’s talking to.
 Later on, amidst a chorus of bright chimes, Tweedy crones “Distance has no way of making love understandable.”
 Both of those phrases—each one a mental double-take soaked to the brim with metaphor—are very simple.
-There are dozens and dozens of such moments in Yankee Hotel Foxtrot, one’s in which a two-lane highway is found to contain sudden speed changes, winding curves, and innumerable exit ramps.
-Each song is an experiment of itself, comfortable enough to just exist but free enough to test its borders.
+There are dozens upon dozens of such moments in Yankee Hotel Foxtrot, one’s in which a two-lane highway is found to contain sudden speed changes, winding curves, and innumerable exit ramps.
+Each song is an experiment of itself, comfortable enough to live in its own skin and yet free enough to take no pause in testing its borders.

 Once again, mistakenly, YHF seems a product of this tumult rather than an inanimate player.
 It is a work of art entangled in deep mythology.
 “Ashes of American Flags” paints an eerily prophetic picture of post-9/11 America.
 Tweedy half-sings, “I wonder why we listen to poets when nobody gives a fuck,” uninterested in waxing poetic about the chaos of modern American life.
-In Jeff Tweedy’s mind, poetry abstracts reality, subsequently separating its many parts in an attempt to piece them back together in a way that makes complex thoughts, feelings, and experiences seem profoundly simple.
+In Jeff Tweedy’s mind, poetry abstracts reality, separating its many obtuse parts into their own space in an attempt to piece them back together in a manner that makes complex thoughts, feelings, and experiences seem profoundly simple.
 That’s great and all, but Jeff Tweedy doesn’t really give a fuck—and, according to him, neither should we.

 Chaos is forever chaotic; there is no way to rationalize hatred or violence or the collapsing twin towers of the World Trade Center.
 It’s all chaos; chaos and randomness.
 Tweedy brings the track to a sobering end, singing, “I would like to salute the ashes of American flags / And all the dead leaves filling up shopping bags.”
 Rather abstractly, Tweedy seems to be referencing reincarnation.
 Dead leaves can return to their tree, but in consequence that tree will take a different form; it is certainly not the same—but is it altogether that different?
-If the American flag is ignited and cindered, who’s to say we can’t assemble the coals and build anew?
+If the American flag is ignited and cindered, who’s to say we can’t reassemble the coals and build anew?
+And, before I continue, this man is on record as being not a poet.

 On “Pot kettle black,” there is a less imposing statement that echoes the chorus of “War on war”: “But I’m not gonna get caught calling a pot kettle black / Every song is a comeback / Every moment’s a little bit later.”
 This could be Tweedy’s roundabout way of saying it’s impossible to plan for the future; hardships exists around every corner, and it’s a fool’s errand to formulate an answer—any answer—that would satisfy the randomness of life.